-The committee satisfied itself through enquiry that the external auditor is independent as defined by the Companies Act 71 of 2008 as amended and as per the standards stipulated by the auditing profession.
-Requisite assurance was sought and provided in terms of the Companies Act 71 of 2008 as amended that internal governance processes within the firm support and demonstrate the claim to independence.
+The committee satisfied itself through enquiry that the external auditor is independent as defined by the Companies Act and as per the standards stipulated by the auditing profession.
+Requisite assurance was sought and provided in terms of the Companies Act, that internal governance processes within the firm support and demonstrate the claim to independence.